 We’re here to discuss Kate’s outfit after all – so let’s get down to business!

 For this grand occasion, Kate chose a red dress by one of her favourte designers, Alexander McQueen.
-It looks like Kate had the design tailored specifically for her, as the dress originally was sleeveless, and is clearly shorter than the original.
-Below we show you the McQueen dress on the catwalk model in 2010 and X-Factor judge Tulisa in 2011:
+It looks like Kate took a design from McQueen’s 2011 collection and had it tailored specifically for her.
+Below we show you the McQueen dress on the catwalk model and X-Factor judge Tulisa in 2011:

 Eagle-eyed fans might have noticed that Kate carried a scarf or pashmina early on in the parade… I’m informed it’s made of Strathearn tartan – a nod to her Scottish title the Countess of Strathearn!